-1. Evaluate and Revise
+1. Monitor and Adjust

-- Monitor the implementation of the action plan. - Gather feedback from stakeholders. - Evaluate the effectiveness of interventions. - Make necessary adjustments to improve outcomes.
+- Track how the action plan is working. - Gather feedback from stakeholders. - Evaluate the effectiveness of interventions. - Make necessary adjustments to improve outcomes.

 2. Communicate Results

 - Share the results of the needs assessment and the action plan with all stakeholders. - Celebrate successes and acknowledge contributions from all involved.